 I want you to love your lawn.
 The kind you walk on with bare feet and feel the cool grass between your toes.
 I want your back or front yard a place you sling a tennis ball to your Golden Retriever, toss a baseball with your kid, spread out a towel in the middle of the yard and get some sun, or spread out a blanket in the shade and get lost in a good book.

-Going beyond simply cutting grass, Dr Phil Landscaping strives to create for you an outdoor space that enhances your world.
-I call it Landscape for Life -- spaces where you gather around a firepit on crisp fall Greenville evenings, spaces where you grill out with family and friends, spaces that speak “this is home.”
+Going beyond simply cutting grass, I strive to create for you an outdoor space that enhances your world.
+I call it Landscape for Life - spaces where you gather around a firepit on crisp fall Greenville evenings, spaces where you grill out with family and friends, spaces that speak “this is home.”

 About Dr. Phil